joshhornby/joshhornby.github.io/_posts/2026-02-17-scope-creep-and-how-to-fight-it.md

 Some teams require formal change requests for scope additions.
 The process itself discourages casual additions.

-Burn-down charts, task boards, regular demos.
-When everyone can see how much work remains, it's harder to pretend additions are free.
+Make the remaining work visible with burn-down charts, task boards or regular demos.
+When everyone can see how much is left, it's harder to pretend additions are free.
 [Hill charts](/hill-charts) are useful here because they show uncertainty, not just completion.

 ## When to accept changes

 Not all scope additions are creep.
-Sometimes requirements genuinely change.
+Sometimes requirements do change.
 Sometimes you learn something that makes the original plan wrong.

 Changes driven by new information are legitimate: user research reveals the original approach won't work, a dependency changes, business conditions shift, or you discover a technical constraint that forces redesign.